Skip to Content

 Pouring Liquid Fertilizer

-You can avoid this problem by understanding the nature of fertilizer and how to properly apply it.
-As we already mentioned, you do want plenty of nitrogen if you are growing plants for their foliage, but look to higher phosphorus amounts for all of your flowering or fruiting plants (that includes vegetables like tomatoes or cucumber too).
+As mentioned earlier, you want plenty of nitrogen if you are growing plants for their foliage, but look to higher phosphorus amounts for all of your flowering or fruiting plants.
+That includes vegetables like tomatoes or cucumber too.

-Are you following the directions?
-This refers to the commercial products obviously.
 You probably will have to dilute your product before you apply, and the instructions may tell you that you need to further water your plants at a certain point after fertilizing.
 Ignore these details, and you can have problems.

-Test kits from the garden store are inexpensive and an easy way to see what your plants really need.
+Test kits from the garden store are inexpensive and an easy way to see what your plants need.

-Sources of Nitrogen
+Common Sources of Nitrogen

-Applying Fertlizer to Plants
+Applying Fertlizer To Plants

 This is especially a concern when using natural fertilizers that don’t have precise ingredient lists or ratios on the label.

-It is very easy to use two or three natural materials because they each offer something to the soil (like potassium or calcium) and not realize that each one is also giving a fat dose of nitrogen at the same time.
+It’s easy to use two or three natural materials because they each offer something to the soil (like potassium or calcium) and not realize that each one is also giving a fat dose of nitrogen at the same time.
 Some examples are:

 • Any type of manure, especially horse or cow